dapp-org/k-uniswap-v2/src/uniswap.act.md

 `burn` also optionally generates protocol fees, depending on whether the value of `feeTo` is equal to `address(0)`.

+This function requires that the balances of the ERC20 tokens associated with the exchange are below `MAX_UINT_112 - 1`

 ```act
 behaviour burn of UniswapV2Exchange
 interface burn(address to)